 Firstly, trademark squatters mainly register and maliciously accumulate trademarks with the objective of reselling to the highest bidder.
 Many perfectly understand the importance of trademarks in brand promotion and sales in a specific market.
 As a result, trademark squatters will likely transfer the ownership of their registered trademarks to the highest bidder.
 If foreign brand contacts the trademark’s owner to purchase the ownership back, it would be a likely entrapment.

 Secondly, foreign brands wishing to purchase back their trademark can be victims of “fruit from the poisonous tree”.
-Namely, if the trademark registration was applied in violation of the Trademark Laws, such as registered by fraud or other improper means, then the brand foreign will bear responsibility once the trademark is transferred.
-For example, after the trademark is assigned from its original registrant (the “Assignor”) to other entity or individual (the “Assignee”), a third party can raise an invalidation application against the said trademark for violation of the articles 4, 10, 11, 12 and 19 paragraph 4 of the Trademark Law.
-Though the Assignee may claim that the assignment of the trademark has been conducted in bona fede, and request approval for the trademark registration or remain effective is unlikely to be supported by the court.
+If the trademark registration was applied in violation of the Trademark Laws, then the brand foreign will bear the responsibility once transferred.
+For example, after the trademark is assigned from its original registrant (the “Assignor”) to other entity or individual (the “Assignee”), a third party can raise an invalidation application.
+The Assignee may claim that the assignment of the trademark has been conducted in bona fede.
+The request for the trademark registration or to remain effective is unlikely to be supported by the court.

-Therefore, if the registered trademark has violated the Trademark Laws upon its application of registration after the transfer, the foreign brand will still face the invalidations risks.
+If the registered trademark violated the Trademark Laws after the transfer, the foreign brand will face risks.

 In conclusion, we do not recommend purchasing the registered trademark from the trademark squatter.
 Such approach may not guarantee the validity of the trademark and could risk unnecessary economic losses for the brand.

-- The trademark registration of the related marks (device or words) shall be applied as soon as possible – upon the establishment of the brand
+- The trademark registration of the related marks (device or words) shall be applied as soon as possible;

-- In the initial brand promotion and prior to the application of trademark registration, brands shall be very prudent when working with “potential partners”, and adequately evidence any discussion or information exchange concerning the brand cooperation including but not limited to name cards exchanged, group photos, correspondence etc.
+- Brands should adequately evidence any discussion or information exchange including but not limited to name cards exchanged, group photos, correspondence;

 - Seek qualified and experienced Chinese local IP lawyer to strengthen the protection of intellectual property rights.